ssouron/ghp-connector/CONTEXT.md

 # CONTEXT - GHP Connector
+# ⚠️ MUST BE STRICTLY FOLLOWED IN ALL INTERACTIONS AND DEVELOPMENT ⚠️

 ## Project Overview
 GHP Connector is an open-source Node.js library for interacting with GitHub Issues and Projects via the command line.
 It is written in TypeScript, compiled to JavaScript, and published as an npm package.